MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/security/office-365-security/view-email-security-reports.md

 ## <a name="spam-detections-report"></a>Rapport over spamdetectie

 > [!NOTE]
-> Het **rapport Spamdetecties** gaat op 30 juni 2021 weg.
+> Het **rapport Spamdetecties** gaat uiteindelijk weg.
 Dezelfde informatie is beschikbaar in het rapport [Bedreigingsbeveiligingsstatus.](#threat-protection-status-report)

 ## <a name="spoof-detections-report"></a>Rapport spoofdetecties